-- Clinico Pathological Conferences should be held once a year involving the faculties of Oral Medicine and Radiology, Oral Pathology and concerned clinical department.
-The student should be encouraged to present the clinical details, radiological and histo- pathological interpretations and participation in the discussions. - Rotation postings in other departments should be worked out by each department in order to bring in more integration between the speciality and allied fields - Periodical Quiz can be both informative and entertaining and should be encouraged and planned. - Computer Training and Internet Applications are now becoming a must for both faculty and students.
+- Guest Lectures can be integrated into the PG program at least once in a month.
+Even the retired faculty can be invited for delivering the lectures and will ensure imparting of greater wisdom to the candidates. - Orientation Classes for newcomers should also be incorporated.
+These classes can even be assigned to junior faculty/senior PGs. - Clinical posting.
+Each PG student should work in the clinics on regular basis to acquire adequate professional skills and competency in managing various cases to be treated by a specialist. - Clinico Pathological Conferences should be held once a year involving the faculties of Oral Medicine and Radiology, Oral Pathology and concerned clinical department.
+The student should be encouraged to present the clinical details, radiological and histopathological interpretations and participation in the discussions. - Rotation postings in other departments should be worked out by each department in order to bring in more integration between the specialty and allied fields. - Periodical Quiz can be both informative and entertaining and should be encouraged and planned. - Computer Training and Internet Applications are nowbecoming a must for both faculty and students.
 These areas should be strengthened as a next step.
 There can be a sort of internet information club in the departments. - Conferences/CDEs All postgraduate students should be encouraged to attend conferences and CDEs.
-They should also be asked to present papers wherever appropriate and should be rewarded by assigning scores for them.

-- Publication of scientific papers It is desirable and advisable to have at least two publications in the State/National/International indexed dental journals. - Involvement in Teaching Activity PG students can be assigned the job of teaching the undergraduatestudents and these will definitely improve the teaching skills in the postgraduatestudents.
+They should also be asked to present papers wherever appropriate and should be rewarded by assigning scores for them. - Publication of scientific papers It is desirable and advisable to have at least two publications in the State/National/International indexed dental journals. - Involvement in Teaching Activity PG students can be assigned the job of teaching the undergraduate students and these will definitely improve the teaching skills in the postgraduate students.